RebelGuy/chat-mate/projects/server/readme.md

 Path: `/streamer`.

 ### `GET`
 Gets all streamer data in ChatMate.
+Note that the official ChatMate streamer is not included, as it is considered a dummy streamer.

 Returns data with the following properties:
 - `streamers` (`PublicStreamerSummary[]`): The array of streamer data.

+### `GET /chatMate`
+Gets data about the official ChatMate streamer.

+Returns data with the following properties:
+- `chatMateStreamer` (`PublicStreamerSummary`): The ChatMate streamer data.

 ### `GET /application`
 Gets all streamer applications of the user.
 If the user is an admin, returns all applications of all users.